hanegraaff/TDAmeritrade-api-authentication/README.md

 https://auth.tdameritrade.com/auth?response_type=code&redirect_uri={URLENCODED REDIRECT URI}&client_id={URLENCODED Consumer Key}%40AMER.OAUTHAP
 ```
 Where:
-* ```redirect_uri``` is the URL where your access token will be sent.
+* ```redirect_uri``` is the URL where your Access Token will be sent.
 We will not use a redirect for this exercise, and so it must set it to the same redirect value of the registered app.
 * ```client_id``` is the consumer key from your registered application.

 So for example, if the ```redirect_uri``` is set to **https://127.0.0.1** and ```client_id``` is set to **MYCONSUMERKEY**, the URL would look like this: